HL7/US-Core/source/pages/general-guidance.md

     ~~~

 1. For *coded* data elements:
-   - for *example*, *preferred*, or *extensible* binding strengths (CodeableConcept datatypes):
+   - *example*, *preferred*, or *extensible* binding strengths (CodeableConcept datatypes):
       - if the source systems has text but no coded data, only the text element is used.
       - if there is neither text or coded data:
         - use the appropriate "unknown" concept code from the value set if available
-        - use `unknown` from the [DataAbsentReason Code System] id the value set does not have the appropriate concept.
+        - use `unknown` from the [DataAbsentReason Code System] if the value set does not have the appropriate concept.
-1. For *required* binding strength (CodeableConcept or code datatypes):
+   - *required* binding strength (CodeableConcept or code datatypes):
       - use the appropriate "unknown" concept code from the value set if available
       - For the following data elements no appropriate "unknown" concept code is available, therefore the element must be populated:
           - `Immunization.status`
           - `DocumentReference.status`
           - `CarePlan.text.status`
           - `Goal.lifecycleStatus`

 ### Using Codes in US Core profiles